Anuj3126/MozillaFirefoxClub/README.md

 4) Logistic Regression
 5) Decision Trees classifier
 6) Random Forest Classifier
+.
+.
-//All this has been done in a single jupyter notebook.
+All this has been done in a single jupyter notebook.
+NOTE: This repository is created particularly for Mozilla Firefox Club (MFC).